 - Office space & meeting rooms

-The collaborative learning center will serve as an ‘innovation lab’ on our downtown campus.
+Our vision: The collaborative learning center will serve as an ‘innovation lab’ on our downtown campus.
 It will used by the students and staff of the Paulo Freire Freedom Schools and City High School in a variety of ways, including project-based learning, performances, arts and fitness electives, cooking classes, and whole school gatherings.
 The center will also be a space where teaching and learning practices can be developed and shared among educators to help transform the way we think about and “do” school.
 It will be a key feature in the professional development opportunities offered by CITY Center for Collaborative Learning and a resource for our community partners.

 Progress is ongoing!
 While the first phase is complete and we have a certificate of occupancy for the ground floor, there are many elements of the building design we have yet to complete – and two floors still to access once a modern elevator is installed.
 Learn about our CITY Capital Campaign to engage the community in helping us raise the funds to make our full dream a reality!